 The company behind Chainrift is 21MIL.
 21MIL is a consultancy and development team focusing on the blockchain industry.
 The team behind ChainRift say that they felt that “there was a need for a user-friendly and functional exchange, targeting casual users as well as seasoned traders.”

 As a few of its advantages, Chainrift mentions that it has a simple interface, that the storage of asssets is secure and that the trading is really in real-time (without any delays).
 All of these advantages should indeed be considered important for any person interested in trading crypto.

-US-investors are naturally permitted to trade here.
-But, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.
-In a worst-case scenario, they may be prohibited by state laws to trade wherever they want to.
+US-investors can trade here.
+But, US-investors should do their own assessment of any problems arising from their residency or citizenship.
+In a worst-case scenario, they may be restricted by state laws to trade wherever they want to.

 Chainrift Trading View